ssb-ngi-pointer/ssb-http-auth-client-archived/readme.md

 SPDX-License-Identifier: CC0-1.0
 -->

+:warning: **This repo was moved to https://github.com/ssbc/ssb-http-auth-client.** This archival will remain in this GitHub org `ssb-ngi-pointer` to demonstrate the outcome of the work done by the SSB NGI Pointer team during 2020 and 2021.
+The SSB NGI Pointer team is no longer active because we completed our grant project.

 # ssb-http-auth-client

 Plugin that implements [Sign-in with SSB](https://ssb-ngi-pointer.github.io/rooms2/#sign-in-with-ssb) (primarily to the web dashboard of SSB servers, such as rooms and others) on the client-side.
 This is supposed to be installed and used on **apps** that make remote calls to servers, thus *clients*.